-Join us on a 8 day Conversations in Northern Ireland, starting at $3,298* from New York, NY departing on October, 10, 2022.
+Join us on an 8-day Conversation in Northern Ireland, starting at $3,298* from New York, NY departing on October 10, 2022.
 Visit places such as Downpatrick, Belfast, Londonderry, Antrim Coast, Titanic Shipyard, and much more!

 - All Inclusive Pricing